Steam Shower Upgrade | Your Personal Retreat

 You are cold and tired, your muscles ache, and a shower is definitely in order.
 Now, imagine what it would be like if that shower was also an oasis of comfortable seating, soft lighting, and gentle steam, perhaps even steam scented like lavender or eucalyptus.
 Yes please!

 Since the days of the ancient Romans, people of many cultures have embraced the benefits that come from steam bathing.
 The moist heat stimulates subcutaneous blood flow, helping to accelerate the healing of damaged tissue, or sore joints from overuse, strenuous exercise, or arthritis.
+Healthcreeds explains what does arthritis feel like.
 Steam bathing naturally flushes out impurities in the skin, contributing to a healthier, more radiant complexion.
 Spending time in the spa-like environment helps lower stress, contributes to relaxation, and can provide deeper, more restful sleep.

-According to Sara Baker, showroom manager for Ferguson Bath, Kitchen, and Lighting Gallery, “Many homeowners are looking to bring the spa experience into the comfort and privacy of their own home, and steam showers definitely provide that experience.”
+According to Sara Baker, shower remodeling expert for Ferguson Bath, Kitchen, and Lighting Gallery, “Many homeowners are looking to bring the spa experience into the comfort and privacy of their own home, and steam showers definitely provide that experience.”
 Baker goes on to explain that having one’s regular shower do double duty as a steam shower allows busy people to combine the health benefits of steam into their usual shower routine.
+That means that adding steam is a noteworthy addition for your next bathroom remodeling.

 A steam shower can also be an excellent upgrade for your home.
 Real estate agents have been telling us for years that the best return on our investments occur when we upgrade kitchens and baths.
 A steam shower is one of those luxury upgrades that can be a real attention-getter when you go to sell your home, but also one that you can enjoy in the meantime.
 Homeowners looking to incorporate the spa experience into their homes can build (or renovate) a steam shower with such features as soft music, aromatherapy, and comfortable seating.
 Modern steam generators are state of the art, says Baker, explaining, “The systems are 100% digital, including Bluetooth technology and a mobile app that controls water temperature, light, and music devices.”